skycoin/skywire/README.md

 ...
 ```

-select a key and start the proxy with
+Select a key and start the proxy with:
 ```
 skywire-cli proxy start --pk <public-key>
 ```

-view the status of the proxy
+View the status of the proxy:
 ```
 skywire-cli proxy status
 ```

-Check the ip address of the connection
-For example, using `curl` via the socks5 proxy connection:
+Check the ip address of the connection; for example, using `curl` via the socks5 proxy connection:
 ```
 curl -Lx socks5h://127.0.0.1:1080 http://ip.skycoin.com/ | jq
 ```